V God - Man Interrelations

 1c3) Essential parts are a physiological base, freedom, development and conviction.

 1c4) Man is seen globally in past, present and future by self-set, objective and spiritual standards.

-1d2) Acting forces are that of man, growing into cause setting, interdependent social forces, larger moti-
+1d2) Acting forces are that of man, growing into cause setting, interwoven social forces as larger motiva-

-vational engines to initiate and realize along a relation a social subject matter.
+tional engines to initiate and realize along possible relations a social subject matter.

-1d3) The sum of multiplying past individual-social forces are responsible for all man made phenomena.
+1d3) The sum of multiplying individual-social forces are responsible for all man made phenomena.